yousefiwahba/OS_Project/README.md

 ## Overview

-PyChat is a client-server messaging application developed as an Operating Systems course project.
+This app is a client-server messaging application developed as an Operating Systems course project.
 It demonstrates how two (or more) users can exchange real-time messages over a **TCP network** using **POSIX-compliant socket system calls**.

 The application is split into three components: